9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 3/III. Regular expressions.md

 # Regular expressions in Python

 - **Overview of Previous Learning:** The passage begins by summarizing previous knowledge about working with strings, including positional indices and slicing, and mentions the application of these concepts to extract information from a list of IP addresses in the previous video.
-- **Introduction to Regular Expressions (Regex):** Introduces the concept of **[[regular expressions (regex)]]**, defining them as sequences of characters forming patterns.
+- **Introduction to Regular Expressions (Regex):** Introduces the concept of **[[regular expression (regex)]]**, defining them as sequences of characters forming patterns.
 Emphasizes their use in searching within log files and highlights their capability to search for various patterns, such as specific prefixes or lengths, in a security context.
 	- **Application of Regex in Security:** Provides examples of how regex can be applied in a security context, such as efficiently searching for specific IP address patterns or extracting email addresses from log files without prior knowledge of the exact addresses.
 - **Explanation of Regex Symbols:** Introduces the plus sign (+) in regex, representing one or more occurrences of a specific character.
 Explains its application through examples.
 Introduces the `\w` symbol, matching any alphanumeric character, and discusses its combination with the plus sign to create flexible patterns.
 	- **Combining `\w` with the Plus Sign (`+`):** Demonstrates how combining `\w` with the plus sign (`\w+`) matches alphanumeric strings of any length, offering flexibility in both character types and string lengths.
 Provides examples of strings that match this combined pattern.